hwang2006/CUDA-Accelerated-Computing/README.md

 # CUDA-Accelerated-Computing

 A comprehensive collection of CUDA programming examples demonstrating GPU-accelerated computing, performance optimization, and parallel programming techniques.
 Many of these examples are adapted and refined from hands-on exercises and tutorials I completed during the [2025 Accelerator Programming Winter School](https://thunder.snu.ac.kr/aps) and the [Multi-core Programming](https://www.youtube.com/playlist?list=PLBrGAFAIyf5pp3QNigbh2hRU5EUD0crgI) course on YouTube.
-Whether you're new to CUDA or looking to deepen your understanding of high-performance GPU programming, this repo offers a practical reference point.

 ## Overview

-This repository provides hands-on examples that cover a wide range of CUDA programming concepts—from fundamental vector operations to advanced multi-GPU and multi-node computations.
+This repository provides a practical reference point and hands-on examples that cover a wide range of CUDA programming concepts—from fundamental vector operations to advanced multi-GPU and multi-node computations.
 It’s designed to help developers understand and apply GPU acceleration in real-world applications.

 ## Project Structure